tinkerhub/TinkerHub-Learning-Paths/archetypes/default.md

 1. Numbered list of things you need to learn here.

-:bulb: Link couple of resources in this part
+💡 Link couple of resources in this part

-## Handling errors & finding solutions :detective:
+## Handling errors & finding solutions 🕵️‍♀️

 - Describe how to read or understand errors in this language/technology.
 - Link couple of places to look on hitting errors or issues, like stackoverflow.

-## Steps for doing projects :woman_technologist:
+## Steps for doing projects 👩‍💻

 1. Describe steps for doing projects in {insert-technology}
 2. How to deploy/launch what you built